DMVis/DMVis/documentation/components/label.md

 # Label component

-The label component can be used to add a label to a chart.
+The label allows you to add text with a background to a visualisation.
-It is a simple text element with a rectangle behind it.
+It can be used in combination with other components.
+Coordinates are relative to the parent SVG element.
+The default origin is the middle of the label.

 # Required Attributes